jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 **set_environment.bat** | Adds the *dklidar package* to the OPALS shell python path.
 **stop.bat** | Stops processing chain by killing all pyhton.exe processes currently running.
-Can be used to interrupt `process_tiles.py`. test.py | Playground script to test processing steps etc.
+Can be used to interrupt `process_tiles.py`. test.py | Playground script to test processing steps etc. debug.py | Script to test run all data extraction functions in the dk_lidar module.
+Requires the dtm and laz to be downloaded for at least one tile. debug.Rmd | R Markdown file to visualise the outputs from a debug.py run.

 *Note: Other scripts may appear here that are version controlled for temporary purposes.*